dkworks108/YouTube-Video-Orignal-Quality-Downloader/README.md

 Introduce audio extraction for podcasts, music, and learning content.
 Explain how high-quality audio output is maintained during extraction.
 Describe downloading subtitles and closed captions.
+Explain how subtitles help learners, researchers, and accessibility users.